4th Graders Get a FREE Christmas Tree at These National Forests! Trees for Everyone Else are Just $5

 For starters, you need to know where you should go.
 The last thing you want to do is cut trees down from someone’s private property.

 If you visit a ranger’s office in person to pick up your permit, they can help you determine where the tree cutting locations are.
-If you decide to get a Christmas Tree permit online, you’ll need to decipher the maps provided by the National Forestry Service.
+If you decide to get a Christmas tree permit online, you’ll need to decipher the maps provided by the National Forestry Service.

 Huron-Manistee Maps (look for the firewood permit maps)